-56.That planning permission be GRANTED subject to the completion of a Section 106 Agreement to secure the contributions referred to in paragraph 50 above.
+56. That planning permission be GRANTED subject to the completion of a S106 agreement to secure the above contributions.

-Following completion of the planning obligation referred to above, the Head of Planning and Growth be authorised to grant planning permission subject to the following conditions:
+Following completion of the planning obligation referred to above, the Head of Planning and Regulatory Services be authorised to grant planning permission subject to the following conditions: